Automattic/wp-calypso/client/signup/README.md

 - `stepName` is the identifier used to reference a step in `/client/signup/config/flows-pure.js`.
 - (optional) `dependencies`, which specify which properties this step needs from other steps in the flow in order to be processed.
-- (optional) `optionalIncomingDependencies`, which specify which properties this step uses from other steps in the flow but are not strictly required to the step processing.
 - (optional) `providesDependencies` is an array that lets the signup framework know what dependencies the step is expected to provide.
 If the step does not provide all of these, or if it provides more than it says, an error will be thrown (unless `optionalDependencies` is used, see below).
 - (optional) `optionalDependencies` is an array that lists which of the items in `providesDependencies` are optional.
 If one of these values is missing when a step is submitted there'll be no error.
 - (optional) `delayApiRequestUntilComplete` is a boolean that, when true, causes the step's `apiRequestFunction` to be called only after the user has submitted every step in the signup flow.
 This is useful for steps that the user should be able to go back and change at any point in signup.